zammad/zammad-user-documentation/basics/zammad-ui.rst

       badge with a count about how many notifications you got.

    Navigation (2)
-      Allows you to swith to different Zammad screens like the dashboard, overviews, knowledge base or phone screen.
+      Allows you to switch to different Zammad screens like the dashboard, overviews, knowledge base or phone screen.

    Content tabs (3)